BlackPythonDevs/blackpythondevs/policies/paying-for-things-and-getting-reimbursed.md

 If Ramp cannot process a payment due to country restrictions, BPD will work with the recipient to arrange an alternative.
 The following alternative payment methods may apply in that case:

 - PayPal

+  > _**Note:** To receive payment via PayPal, the recipient must provide the email address or username connected to their PayPal account._

 - A trusted third party, who will enter their banking information into Ramp

-### PayPal

-PayPal is an alternative when Ramp can't process payment to a recipient's country.
-To receive payment via PayPal, the recipient must provide the email address or username connected to their PayPal account

-### Direct payment

-Direct payment applies when the recipient can receive payment via wire transfer.
-BPD pays the invoice directly, so the recipient does not pay out of pocket.

-For wire transfers, the recipient must provide the following:

-- Account name
-- Home address
-- Bank address
-- SWIFT code (if applicable)
-- Account currency

 ### Member pays and is reimbursed